Your True Stories, in 100 Words

 Mind the web

 One morning, I walked down the path to my car and right into a huge spiderweb that had appeared overnight.
 I felt foolish for not having seen it, rid myself of the web tendrils, and went on my way.
 The next morning, the very same scenario occurred, and I felt even more foolish.
 On the third day, I was careful to look for the web—the spider had rewoven it, but this time off the path in the bushes.
 How humbling to realize that the spider and I had learned the exact same lesson in the same amount of time. —Submitted by Jerrold Schwartz, Pompano Beach, Florida.
-These true stories show that animals feel the same emotions we do.

 Geriatric intensive care unit—heart failure.
 I watch my mother’s labored breathing as she holds on, mouth grim, trapped in a lifetime of memories.
 I wait, knowing the cycle is near completion.
 “Go in peace,” I say.
 In another hospital ward, a new phase of my life awaits.
 Neonatal intensive care unit—meconium aspiration.
 I welcome the sight of the mechanical ventilator, knowing it’s easing the newborn’s distress.
 Soon, my granddaughter’s bad start will be a mere memory.
 “Welcome, little Olivia,” I whisper. —Submitted by Belinda Nicoll, Westerville, Ohio